Ending employment during workers compensation

 Dismissed by an employer while on workers compensation

-Under the National Employment Standards, if an employer dismisses an employee while they’re away from work on workers’ compensation, they:
+Under the National Employment Standards, if an employer dismisses an employee while they’re away from work on workers’ compensation, they need to give the employee written notice.

-Employees who are away from work on workers’ compensation and are covered by an award, enterprise agreement, other registered agreement or employment contract may have extra notice of termination entitlements and may be entitled to payment in lieu of notice.
-Employers and employees should check the terms of their award, agreement or contract.
+Employees who are covered by an award, enterprise agreement, other registered agreement or employment contract should check if they have different notice of termination entitlements for when they are away from work on workers’ compensation as they may be entitled to payment in lieu of notice.

 Use Find my award to find out which award applies.
 To find a registered agreement, visit the Fair Work Commission’s website .